krasiyan/mongodb-lock/README.md

 - Use MongoDB's TTL on the lock entries.
 - Add a `forceAcquire` method.
 - Periodically poll the databse when a lock is acquired to ensure its state and otherwise emit a `release` event.
+- Add option to persist expired logs in the database.

 ## Changelog ##